polkadot-developers/substrate-docs/content/md/en/docs/test/set-up-a-test-network.md

 ### Add the first parachain binary

 Your working folder now has the binary for the relay chain, but you also need the binaries for the parachain collator nodes.
-You can add this binary to your working folder by cloning the  `substrate-parachain-template` repository.
+You can add the parachain collator binary to your working folder by cloning the  `substrate-parachain-template` repository.
-By default, compiling the substrate-parachain-template creates a parachain collator binary that is configured with paraId 1000.
+By default, compiling the `substrate-parachain-template` creates a parachain collator binary that is configured with the `paraId` 1000.
-You can use this paraId for the fist parachain in the test network.
+You can use this `paraId` for the first parachain in the test network.

 To add the first parachain binary to the working folder: